You’ve just welcomed a new client to your marketing agency. *high fives all around* 🙌

-But before you start pouring the champagne, it’s time to onboard your new client to set them up for success and start your client relationship with a strong, lasting first impression.
+But before you start pouring the champagne, hold on...
+Are you constantly scrambling during onboarding, leaving clients feeling confused and your team stressed?
+It's time to onboard your new client with a clear plan to ensure success and build a strong, lasting relationship.

 Managing client expectations is essential to client retention, and it begins on day one.
-Without the right processes, you will inadvertently throw a wrench in your agency’s growth goals.
+Without the right processes, you'll inadvertently throw a wrench in your agency’s growth goals.

-If you don’t already have a client onboarding checklist–or want to see whether you’re making the most of this critical phase of the agency-client relationship, you’ve come to the right place.
+If you don’t already have a client onboarding checklist template–or want to ensure you’re making the most of the customer onboarding process (a critical phase of the agency-client relationship), you’ve come to the right place.

-This article will equip you with a six-step onboarding client checklist that will help you onboard new clients smoothly and reduce churn.
+This article will equip you with a seven-step onboarding client checklist that will help you onboard new clients smoothly and reduce churn.

 The Benefits of a Client Onboarding Checklist